ewlin/Coding-for-managers-collaborative-project/README.md

 ### What you'll learn:
 * How to make RESTful requests using AJAX on the client-side and understand the client-side/browser APIs
-* How to read and interpret the response
+* How to read and interpret the response (JSON)
+* How to turn that JSON into something you can use with your code.
+(JSON API)
 * Learn about the native events APIs (https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) https://www.w3schools.com/jsref/met_document_addeventlistener.asp
+* Learn how to manipulate the DOM using JavaScript (for example, add more DOM elements to the DOM representation of your HTML without changing your html document.
 * Learn about using a third-party library for certain functions instead of the native functions in your browser (e.g., jQuery)